 Sometimes they do, but it can take years because HPV isn’t easily cleared by the immune system.
 Many people choose Cryosonic cryotherapy because it speeds up the process dramatically and prevents deeper, more painful growth.

-Why do verrucae hurt so much when they’re on the sole of the foot?
+Q: Why do verrucae hurt for such an innocuous condition when its on the sole of the foot?

 It’s mainly due to pressure.
-Every step forces the verruca inward, pressing on nerve endings.
-This is why people in Swansea often describe the pain as “walking on a stone.”
+Each footfall pushes the verruca inwards, squeezing on nerve endings.
+That is why patients in Swansea frequently call the pain “walking on a stone.”

 For Further Information, Please Call us: 03300 100 392